mortonprod/glabs/README.md

 npm run start:db
 ```

 to start the database.

-You can then start your app after building it:
+You can then start your app from another terminal after building it with:

 ```
 npm run start